zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md

     [host folder]
     ├───deploy
     ├───files/portal-ext.properties
-    ├───patching/[Fix Pack file name].zip
+    ├───patching/[Security Fix Pack file name].zip
     └───scripts
     ```

-1. In your `docker run` command, specify a bind mount your base host folder to the container's `/mnt/liferay` folder.
+1. In your `docker run` command, bind mount your base host folder to the container's `/mnt/liferay` folder.

     ```bash
     docker run -v [host folder path]:/mnt/liferay ...
     ```

-Per the [DXP Container Lifecycle](./dxp-container-lifecycle-and-api.md#liferay-phases), your new DXP container acts on the files in (and nested under) your mounted host folder and then starts Tomcat
+Per the [DXP Container Lifecycle](./dxp-container-lifecycle-and-api.md#liferay-phases), your new container acts on the files in (and nested under) your mounted host folder and then starts Tomcat

 ## Using `docker cp`

 If you have a new app, artifact, or `.config` file that you want to deploy to a running container, use `docker cp`.
-Here's an example of copying an app to the container.
+Here's an example of copying an app to the container:

 ```bash
 docker cp ~/my-apps/some-app.lpkg [container]:/mnt/liferay/deploy
 ```

-Applying a `.config` file requires copying it to the container's `/mnt/liferay/files/osgi/configs` folder.
+Note, applying a `.config` file requires copying it to the container's `/mnt/liferay/files/osgi/configs` folder.

 ## Conclusion

-Now you know how to provide files to the DXP container using bind mounts and `docker cp` commands.
+Now you know how to provide files to the container using bind mounts and `docker cp` commands.
 Please see the [DXP Container Lifecycle and API](./dxp-container-lifecycle-and-api.md) for more details.
 For use case details, please see these articles:

 * [Configuring DXP Containers](./configuring-dxp-containers.md)
 * [Installing Apps and Other Artifacts to Containers](./installing-apps-and-other-artifacts-to-containers.md)